ocbe-uio/imml/docs/auto_tutorials/select_and_extract_features.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 101-111
+GENERATED FROM PYTHON SOURCE LINES 101-110

 Step 3: Load the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^
-For reproducibility, we generate a small synthetic classification dataset and split the features into two modalities (Xs[0], Xs[1]).
+We will use the nutrimouse dataset.

 Using your own data: